helena-project/squall/software/apps/custom-service/README.md

 Demonstrates how to create a custom service.

-When the characteristic is read it increments a counter.
+The characteristic is incremented every second.